Pivotal Cloud Foundry® (PCF) All versions

 You will see something like the following in the output.

-Internally Signed Certs/Self-Signed Certs: If you environment is not publicly facing you can use Self-Signed Certs.
+Internally Signed Certs/Self-Signed Certs: If your environment is not publicly facing you can use Self-Signed Certs.
 Configuring your private browsers to accept your own Certificates as trusted.
-An Self-Signed CA is not publicly trusted but is configure to trust all of the company's computers / networks.
+A Self-Signed CA is not publicly trusted but is configured to trust all of the company's computers or networks.
 This is a common situation for large companies.

 Publicly Signed Certs: If you are serving Public internet traffic you should use Publicly signed Certs generated using a CA (Certification Authority).
 As this will prevent browsers generating certificate error when accessing your apps.
 A CA issues digital certificates that are trusted by default in browsers.
 So when accessing your App's users will not get any SSL/Certificate errors.

-Please refer to the following links for more information on Configuring Certificates if PCF.
+Please refer to the following links for more information on Configuring Certificates of PCF: